 Our corporate office is currently located at 14 Norfolk Avenue, South Easton, Massachusetts 02375.
-We are currently paying \$6,950 per month, on a lease extension, signed on December 31, 2019, that expires December 31, 2020, for our corporate office.
+We are currently paying \$6,950 per month, on a lease extension, signed on December 30, 2020, that expires December 31, 2021, for our corporate office.
 We expanded our space to include offices, warehouse and a loading dock on the first floor starting May 1, 2017 with a monthly rent increase already reflected in the current payments.

-We extended our lease for our space in Medford, MA to December 30, 2020.
-The lease requires monthly payments of \$7,130 subject to annual cost of living increases.
+We extended our lease for our space in Medford, MA (the "Medford Lease") from December 30, 2020 to December 30, 2023.
+The lease requires monthly payments of \$7,282 subject to annual cost of living increases.
 The lease shall be automatically extended for additional three years unless either party terminates at least six months prior to the expiration of the current lease term.